Overview of Internship in Health Service Psychology

 - Current Vitae

 - Cover letter: Your cover letter must explain why you believe you would be a good fit for the internship program at Kansas State University CAPS.
-Be specific about your goals for internship and how our program in particular will help you meet these goals.
+Be specific about your goals for the internship and how our program, in particular, will help you meet these goals.
 It should be at least 300 words.

-- Three letters of reference: At least two letters should be submitted by clinical supervisors.
+- Three letters of reference.
+At least two letters from clinical supervisors should be submitted.
 References should reflect your most recent work, if possible.

 - Transcripts